 \subsubsection{The initial stress reference independence}

 A much discussed and open issue is related to the properties of \eqref{eq:psiFSigma} while making a change of reference configuration.
-According to \cite{Gower_2015,Gower_2017}, this operation provide a constitutive restriction called \emph{initial stress reference independence} (ISRI).
-However, such a restriction has received some criticism, e.g. \cite{Ogden_2023}, mainly because it is seen as a condition that unnecessarily restricts the admissible constitutive laws of initially-stressed materials.
+According to \cite{Gower_2015,Gower_2017}, this operation provides a constitutive restriction called \emph{initial stress reference independence} (ISRI).
+However, such a restriction has received some criticism, e.g. \cite{Ogden_2023}, mainly because it is seen as a condition that unnecessarily restricts the admissible constitutive laws of initially stressed materials.
 To clarify this aspect, we show here that ISRI is a mere consequence of the assumptions we made in Section~\ref{sec:assumptions}.